OriolGraCar/InteractMaker/Report.md

 *4. When not all the posible interactions are filled in the real protein*

-In some cases happens that, if one chain in the macrocomplex have an interaction that the rest of chains of the same type does not have.
-As our program forces the condition, all residues found to be interacting must be interacting in the final structure, it will reproduce that interaction for all the chains.
-However, this is a minoritary case which solution will be very hard to implement and will significally increase the complexity of the output and the computational time since it will requiere to make a recursion tree.
+In some cases it happens that one chain in the macrocomplex has an interaction that the rest of the chains of the same type does not have.
+As our program forces the condition, all residues found to be interacting must be interacting in the final structure, so it will reproduce that interaction for all the chains.
+However, this is a minoritary case and its solution would be very hard to implement and would significally increase the complexity of the output and the computational time since it would require to make a recursion tree.

 # 3. BioMacromplex

 The package contains all the class definitions and functions needed to load, edit and work with pdbs.
-It also have the functions to manage pymol and to do the reconstructing process.
+It also has the functions to manage pymol and to do the reconstruction process.
 The following is a summary of the capabilities of our package, to see an explanation of how to use each class and function check the Doc folder.

 ## 3.1 PDB.py

 This is the file that contains all the class definitions to load pdbs and work with them.
-It's build in a similar way than the pdb parser of the Biopython modul, so it can easy interact with other functions provided there, such as the Superimposer module, but it's more complete than the Biopython one.
-That's also the reason for which this part was build, because when we were developing our solution we found ourselves limited by how Biopython was build.
+It was built in a similar way to the pdb parser of the Biopython module, so it can easily interact with other functions provided there, such as the Superimposer module, but it's more complete than the Biopython one.
+That's also the reason for which this part was built, because when we were developing our solution we found ourselves limited by how Biopython was built.

 Advantatges:

 Here we will state the advantages of using our pdb parser (PDB.py) rather than the biopython one.

-1. In addition to our functions it also has the same functions names than the Biopython pdb parser, and it provides the data in the same format, this allows our pdb parser to interact directly with the other modules from biopython without having to chance anything.
+1. In addition to our functions it also has the same function names than the Biopython pdb parser, and it provides the data in the same format.
+This allows our pdb parser to interact directly with the other modules from biopython without having to change anything.

 2. It gives a more flexible tool to rename and handle sequence names, and also a function to filter atoms that the biopython does not provide.

-3. It's able to handle the Hetatoms without problem.
-This is a major improvement because the biopython lacks this capability which in our opinion is essential, because for most of the cases when you want to work with a protein that has hetatoms you are usually also interested in those atoms, such as the ATP, FADH or metallic ions.
+3. It's able to handle the Hetatoms without any problem.
+This is a major improvement because the biopython lacks this capability, which in our opinion is essential because for most of the cases when you want to work with a protein that has hetatoms you are usually also interested in those atoms, such as the ATP, FADH or metallic ions.
 This addition is not only interesting for our project (to be able to place the hetatoms in our final macrocomplex) but also to work with pdbs in the future.

-4. It has a more clear inheritance hierarchy than the biopython, because you can directly initialize the object meanwhile the biopython is built in such a way that the objects are made by the parser so you cannot interact with them directly.
+4. It has a clearer inheritance hierarchy than the biopython because you can directly initialize the object meanwhile the biopython is built in such a way that the objects are made by the parser so you cannot interact with them directly.
 This feature gives more flexibility to our parser.

 Disadvantatges:

-Despite being flexible and having some additional features our parser is not perfect because it's not able to perform some of the things than the biopython can.
+Despite being flexible and having some additional features, our parser is not perfect because it's not able to perform some of the things that the biopython can.
 Those limitations are the following:

-1. Our parser is only able to work with pdb files meanwhile the biopython can also use other formats such as .mmcif, That's one of the reasons for which biopython doesn't allow you to directly declare the structure object without the parser.
+1. Our parser is only able to work with pdb files meanwhile the biopython can also use other formats such as .mmcif.
+That's one of the reasons for which biopython doesn't allow you to directly declare the structure object without the parser.

-2. Our parser does not save any information of the header.
-This can be easily implemented in the future, but has it was not necessary for our project and we had a limited amount of time we have leave it for the future.
+2. Our parser does not save any information of the heading.
+This can be easily implemented in the future, but as it was not necessary for our project, and we had a limited amount of time, we had to leave it for the future.

 ## 3.2 PDBaligner.py

 This is the core part of our project since it  has all the functions needed to build a new pdb from its interactions.
 We have tried to divide it in different independent functions rather than a giant one to give them more flexibility to work with them in other projects.
-For example we made a function to check the interactions that is independent from the one that superpose the chain based in those interactions.
+For instance, we made a function to check the interactions that are independent of the one that superposes the chain based on those interactions.

 As stated before, the information about the functions usage can be found in the Doc folder.

 ## 3.3 PDB_split.py

 Script that divides a pdb into it's different interactions pairs.
-It does not have a biological interest but is useful to make sample input data from existing pdbs in order to test the program.
+It does not have a biological interest, but it is useful to make sample input data from existing pdbs in order to test the program.

 ## 3.4 pymolmanager.py